Construction companies revolve around client relationships. Sustaining those relationships is what makes those companies successful.

 Analytics

 Better analytics means that businesses can make well-informed decisions for their companies.
-An excel sheet is limited; CRM gives deeper and better insights.
+An Excel sheet is limited; CRM software gives deeper and better insights.

-A company can track its past projects, customer feedback and complaints, the sales pipeline, and marketing efforts to understand the bigger picture.
+To understand the bigger picture, A company can track past projects, customer feedback and complaints, the sales pipeline, and marketing efforts.

 Read also: 14 Proven Construction Marketing Ideas for More Leads